JeffersonLab/elog/INSTALL.md

 * https://www.digitalocean.com/community/tutorials/additional-recommended-steps-for-new-centos-7-servers
 * https://www.digitalocean.com/community/tutorials/how-to-install-linux-apache-mysql-php-lamp-stack-on-centos-7

+**For the sake of simplicity, these instructions assume that SELinux is disabled or in permissive mode.**

 ## Install Updated MariaDB
 The MariaDB 5.5 version distributed with Centos 7 does not support full-text indexes on innodb tables.